seqwalt/PoseEstimation/README.md

 # File system
-- PoseEstimation includes my implementations and build of the various programs shown in the LearnOpenGL book.
+- PoseEstimation is an object pose estimation project utilizing OpenGL for real-time synthetic data.
 How to build with make is outlined below.
-- src has the source files for the various tutorial projects.
+- src has the source files for the project.
 - include has required header files for the projects.
     - stb_image.h is a image loader header from https://github.com/nothings/stb
     - glm is a OpenGL math header library from https://github.com/g-truc/glm.
       Note only the root directory of the header files (also named glm) is needed from the glm repo.
-    - learnopengl contains my custom headers made for the LearnOpenGL programs.
+    - learnopengl contains useful custom headers adapted from [LearnOpenGL](https://github.com/JoeyDeVries/LearnOpenGL).
-- resources has textures/3D-models etc used in the projects.
+- resources has textures/3D-models that may be useful in the future of this project.
+- opengl_test provides a source file that can be used to test if OpenGL is working properly.
-- makefile_template is an example makefile used for building programs in learnopengl_projects.
+- makefile_template.txt is a template makefile for compiling this project.

 # Dependency instructions:
 Recommended file structure so provided makefiles work: